 JESS3 and I debuted versions 4.0 and 4.1 of The Conversation Prism (TCP) recently to an overwhelming response.
 Thank you.
 The initial post was intended to share the evolution of the popular infographic along with the transformation of the social landscape over all.
 Over the years, new startups, sunsets, acquisitions, mergers, and shifts in trends and technology have played out in true Shakespearean fashion, which has made for truly dramatic theater.Excietment and turmoil aside, The Conversation Prism is in of itself, one of the industry’s most comprehensive visual studies of how we use networks and how that changes over time.

-Guest post by Danna Vetter, VP, Consumer Strategies, ARAMARK - Part 4 in a series
+Guest post by Danna Vetter, VP, Consumer Strategies, ARAMARK

-Brian Solis is principal at Altimeter Group, a research firm focused on disruptive technology.
-A digital analyst, anthropologist, and futurist, Solis has studied and influenced the effects of emerging technology on business, marketing, and culture.
-Solis is also globally recognized as one of the most prominent thought leaders and published authors in new media.
-His new book, What's the Future of Business (WTF), explores the landscape of connected consumerism and how business and customer relationships unfold and flourish in four distinct moments of truth.
+His most recent book, What's the Future of Business: Changing the Way Businesses Create Experiences (WTF), explores the landscape of connected consumerism and how business and customer relationships unfold in four distinct moments of truth.
 His previous book, The End of Business as Usual, explores the emergence of Generation-C, a new generation of customers and employees and how businesses must adapt to reach them.
-Prior to End of Business, Solis released Engage, which is regarded as the industry reference guide for businesses to market, sell and service in the social web.
+In 2009, Solis released Engage, which is regarded as the industry reference guide for businesses to market, sell and service in the social web.